 - Plan to lose your first and last slide.
 Time will get eaten by getting on and off stage, the audience laughing and by any ad-libs you do.
 When you practice allow for some extra seconds, especially in the second half of your talk, when you might need to catch up.
 Plan and practice for about 4:30 instead of the full 5:00.

 - Keep your fonts large.
 Assume people don’t see well.
 Even if they did, people will be trying to listen to you.
 The more you try to cram text on the screen at the same time, the less likely any of it will be understood.
 Same goes for complex diagrams – there just isn’t time.
-Simple images work best.
+Simple images or photographs work best.
+And again, you are not required to use slide at all.

 The rest of my advice is in the form of an ignite talk (from Ignite Seattle #6):